tarekziade/blog/entries/mozilla-presence.rst

 what currently happens in Firefox OS, you can't bet that your application will run forever in the background.

-Google also provides a "Google Cloud Messaging" `(GCM) service <http://developer.android.com/google/gcm/index.html>`_ That provides similar features than `Simple Push <https://wiki.mozilla.org/WebAPI/SimplePush>`_, to push notifications to users.
+Google also provides a "Google Cloud Messaging" `(GCM) service <http://developer.android.com/google/gcm/index.html>`_.

-There's also a new feature called `GCM Cloud Connection Server - (CSS) <http://developer.android.com/google/gcm/ccs.html>`_
+That provides similar features to `Simple Push <https://wiki.mozilla.org/WebAPI/SimplePush>`_, to push notifications to users.

-- that allows applications to communicate with the device via XMPP and on the client side "Intent Services".
+There's also a new feature called `GCM Cloud Connection Server - (CCS) <http://developer.android.com/google/gcm/ccs.html>`_ that allows applications to communicate with the device via XMPP and with client side "Intent Services".
-The app and the devices interact with CSS, which relays the messages back and forth.
+The app and the devices interact with CCS, which relays the messages back and forth.

-There's a full example on their documentation, of a Python server interacting with the GCM service to interact with users.
+There's a full example on their documentation of a Python server interacting with the GCM service to interact with users.

-What's interesting is that the device keeps a *single* connection to a Google service, that relays calls from applications servers.
+What's interesting is that the device keeps a *single* connection to a Google service, that relays calls from application servers.
 So instead of keeping one connection in every application, the phone shares the same pipe.

 It's still up to the app to leverage this service to keep track of connected